A BRIEF HISTORY OF GAMES

-Reading was also popular in the 19th century.
+Reading was also popular in Victorian Times.
 In 1841 Edgar Allen Poe published the first detective story The Murders In The Rue Morgue.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.
 Furthermore many middle class Victorians enjoyed musical evenings when they gathered around a piano and sang.

-Middle class people were also very fond of the theatre.
+Middle class people were also very fond of the theater.
 In the late 19th century there were also music halls where a variety of acts were performed.

 In the 19th century going to the seaside was very popular with those who could afford it.
 The first pleasure pier was built at Brighton in 1823 and soon they appeared at seaside resorts across Britain.